Copy Trading Platforms

 1. Performance metrics

-We like that both eToro (eToro.com) and FP Markets (FPMarkets.com) adjust a trader's return for deposits and withdrawals.
-Furthermore, performance is calculated across all trades, including open trades, in line with industry standards.
+When calculating a trader's return on investment, FP Markets (FPMarkets.com) adjusts the trader's balance for deposits and withdrawals.
+In addition, it calculates his or her's performance across all trades, including open trades, in line with industry standards.
 This presents a fairer view of a trader's performance, because it also captures unrealized profits and losses.
-When performance is only calculated across closed trades, this can incite traders to delay closing loss-making positions in order to artificially inflate their return.
+When performance is only calculated across closed trades, this can encourage traders to delay closing loss-making positions in order to artificially inflate their return.

 LiteForex doesn't exclude deposits and withdrawals from changes in a trader's equity.
 This causes returns to spike in the first month (after an initial deposit is made) and distorts measures of performance over time.
 Furthermore, as a trader's return is only calculated across closed trades, it doesn't capture unrealized gains or losses across open positions.
 This will prevent you from forming a clear opinion about a trader's true performance.